Arch-vile/sCalc/README.md

 - You can use any suitable libraries or frameworks to help you.
 - Heroku might be a good place to publish your service.
 - You might want to google for "Reverse Polish Notation".

+# Derivations from spec
+* Returned JSON is correctly formatted by having variable names in double quotes